Spain Top Carnivals 2021

 3. Barcelona Carnival TBC

 Els 7 Ambaixadors del Rei Carnestoltes, Mercat de Sants 12.02.2015 Fotografia PERE VIRGILI

-Because of the size of the city, there isn't one parade, like there are in other towns and smaller cities.
+Because of the size of the city, there isn’t one parade, like there are in other towns and smaller cities.
 Each district celebrates on its own.
-However as a visitor, you can head to the El Born district, where there's a drag queen horse-and-carriage parade and live concerts.
+However, as a visitor, you can head to the El Born district, where there are a drag queen horse-and-carriage parade and live concerts.
 El Born district also hosts the Battle of the Oranges (La Taronjada), which uses balloons and confetti instead of real oranges.

 Cádiz Carnival is all about humour and wit.
 This is one of Spain’s biggest and best carnivals.
 Groups of troubadours in costumes flood the streets, playing musical instruments and singing.
 This carnival has plenty of music.
 The songs tend to be satirical poking fun at politicians and other well-known figures.
 It seems as if there’s something entertaining happening around every corner.

 There are also great gastronomic fiestas as part of the pre-carnival period, so in the lead up to the competition time.
 So while the final rehearsals are happening, so are the Pestiñada (fried pastry party), the Rizada (the sea urchin party) and the Ostionada (the oyster party).